 2. Extremadura, Spain: Jerte Valley

 The Jerte Valley in the Extremadura Region of Spain transforms into a breathtaking sea of 2 million blossoming cherry trees.
-March is usually the best month to visit the valley, so put this one on your bucket list for spring season 2017.
+March is usually the best month to visit the valley, so put this one on your bucket list for the upcoming spring season.